Mollie is committed to creative, sustainable Vermont communities

 Mollie and Peter enjoy spending their free time outdoors in all of Vermont’s seasons – especially cross-country skiing, gardening, canoeing, and pressing apple cider.

 Mollie believes that Brattleboro is a generous and community-minded town, and a wonderful place to raise a family.
-She looks forward to continuing to represent the citizens of District 2 and the town in general in the next legislative session.
+She is honored to represent the citizens of District 2 and the wider Brattleboro community.